-Every year I attend a 1920s themed event and every year I either make or buy a flapper dress.
-I am using the word flapper loosely.
-I avoid the fringe flapper dress look because it is not accurate to the 20s nor appropriate for a daytime event.
+Every year, I attend a 1920s themed event, and every year I either make or buy a flapper dress.
+I am using the word “flapper” loosely.
+I avoid the fringe flapper dress look because it is not accurate to the ’20s nor appropriate for a daytime event.
 When I make a flapper dress I look for simple drop waist dresses or slip dresses that I can trim and accessorize into something more authentic.
 Such was the case with a blue hanky hem dress I made a few years ago.

-The other thing that blinds us from 1920s vision are the missing bits and details long lost from genuine vintage garments.
-Look at nearly any vintage 1920s dress for sale and you probably will not find a belt, collar, tie, scarf, or coordinated dress clips that originally were sold with a dress.
+The other thing that blinds us from 1920s vision is the missing bits and details long lost from genuine vintage garments.
+Look at nearly any vintage 1920s dress for sale and you probably will not find a belt, collar, tie, scarf, or coordinated dress clips that originally were sold with the dress.
 Trim was often removed and re-used on another dress so that surviving vintage dresses really are bare bones.
 Witness to Fashion wrote an excellent blog post showing what dresses look like before and after trim and accessories were added back on.
-It was her post that inspired me to breath new life into my plain flapper dress and create a new, better, and dare I say much more accurate 1920s dress.
+It was her post that inspired me to breathe new life into my plain flapper dress and create a new, better, and dare I say much more accurate 1920s dress.

-Once I started accessorizing my flapper dress I couldn’t stop.
+Once I started accessorizing my flapper dress, I couldn’t stop.
 I found so many different ways to use simple belts, scarves, flowers and jewelry that I now have 14 different dresses to choose from.
 It is amazing how one little accessory can dramatically change the personality of the costume.

 Looking at vintage 1920s illustrations gave me all of these ideas on how to make my flapper dress special.
 Each is historically accurate and could have been included with my dress if it was sold in 1929!

-Onto the accessories!
+On to the accessories!

 Option 1.
 Add a Simple Belt

 The first thing I did to my flapper dress was remove the sleeves.
-They may have looked better had I used a solid color fabric like the pattern suggested.
+They may have looked better had I used a solid colored fabric like the pattern suggested.
 Removing rather than replacing them was all I had time to do, yet is historically accurate for a late 1920s summer dress.

 The next thing I tried was to add a belt or sash around the drop waist/mid hip.
 I always say the easiest thing you can do to transform a modern dress into something 1920s is create a drop waist effect with a contrasting belt.
 I felt my dress desperately needed this detail.

 1920s belts or sashes placed at the drop waist creates an instant 1920s look on almost any dress.
 Tie a sash with a bow (I used a blue skinny scarf as a sash), embellished with a large brooch, buckle or flower, or choose a thin buckle belt.
 All are accurate historical types of belts worn in the 1920s.
-However if your dress style is early twnties, 1918 to 1922, simply place the belt around your natural waist.
+However if your dress style is early twenties, 1918 to 1922, simply place the belt around your natural waist.
 The drop waist look encompassed most but not all of the 1920s.
 For all the women that tell me a drop waist is unflattering on them, I encourage you to go for an early ’20s fashion instead.

 Option 2.
 Add Shoulder Detail

-Flowers were often handmade from the same silk or chiffon dress material or from contrasting ribbon that was cut, feathered and shaped into petals.
+Flowers were often handmade from the same silk or chiffon dress material or from contrasting ribbon that was cut, feathered, and shaped into petals.
 Chrysanthemums were the most popular flower to emulate since they had many petals that floated as she walked.
 I have made ribbon flowers for a dress on a previous costume.
-You can learn how to make several styles in this book or you can cheat like I did an purchase ready-made fabric flowers at the craft store.
+You can learn how to make several styles in this book, or you can cheat like I did an purchase ready-made fabric flowers at the craft store.
 I would avoid floral arranging flowers because they are generally too stiff and too fake looking for a pretty afternoon frock.

 Option 3.
 Add a Long Neck Scarf

-As you can see already scarves are my favorite way to accessorize a 1920s dress.
-They easily act like belts, bows and ribbon trim without being a permanent fixture on a dress.
+As you can see already, scarves are my favorite way to accessorize a 1920s dress.
+They easily act like belts, bows, and ribbon trim without being a permanent fixture on a dress.
 They are also very accurate to the 1920s.
 Most mid to late ’20s sporty afternoon dresses featured a long ribbon scarf loosely tied somewhere on the dress.
-Hanging from the neck was the most common treatment although the placement of the knot or bow could hang in a number of different locations.
+Hanging from the neck was the most common treatment, although the placement of the knot or bow could hang in a number of different locations.
 I found my skinny scarves here.

-If my dress had a collar the bow would hang at the base of the collar.
-On my boat neck dress the tie hangs from the neck freely.
+If my dress had a collar, the bow would hang at the base of the collar.
+On my boat neck dress, the tie hangs from the neck freely.
 Notice how changing the placement of the bow or knot changes the look of the flapper dress.
 Which one do you think looks the most 1920s?
 I am partial to the yellow scarf placed below the chest.
 The color combination with the navy belt is very Art Deco.

 Option 4.
 Wear a Wide Scarf

 The second scarf is your typical square scarf folded into a long rectangle, draped around the neck and secured with a brooch.
 The look is sporty and vastly different than most other uses for 1920s scarves.
 It was a common scarf tie on sailor themed middy blouses and collared dresses.
-I loved this look although my photo doesn’t do it justice.
+I loved this look, although my photo doesn’t do it justice.

 The next two scarves are made with an extra large square scarf.
 It needs to be large so that is can fit around your shoulders.
 I found a 1920s photograph where a woman tied her scarf in a simple fold over knot in the center and an illustration where the scarf was tied off center and secured with a brooch.
 I wouldn’t be surprised if I choose one of these looks for my dress this year.